• Skip to content

 With nothing to lose, I decided to give the gluten- and dairy-free diet a try.

 That is, until a couple of months later when I got hungry at work and decided to try eating something at Panera.
-I didn’t realize the meal I had contained gluten and dairy until I found myself having acid reflux and doubled over in the bathroom with stomach pain (just like I used to have) within hours of my meal.
-That convinced me to stay away from gluten and dairy for long term.
+I didn’t realize the meal I had contained gluten and dairy… until I found myself with acid reflux and doubled over in the bathroom with stomach pain (just like I used to have) within hours of my meal.
+That convinced me to stay away from gluten and dairy for the long term.

 Thankfully, there is now a lot of research about celiac disease and how it relates to Hashimoto’s and thyroid function.

-I’ve also done some of my own research with over 2000 people with Hashimoto’s (with and without celiac disease) and have used IgG testing extensively, which I believe will support the role of Type IV delayed hypersensitivity reaction (IgG) reactions with Hashimoto’s.
+I’ve also done some of my own research with over 2000 people with Hashimoto’s (with and without celiac disease), and have used IgG testing extensively, which I believe will support the role of Type IV delayed hypersensitivity (IgG) reactions with Hashimoto’s.

-In this article, I’ll touch on the controversial concept known as “non-celiac gluten sensitivity,” which I personally believe could be an umbrella term that may one day include the Type IV delayed hypersensitivity reaction (IgG) I’ve documented.
+In this article, I’ll touch on the controversial concept known as “non-celiac gluten sensitivity” (NCGS), which I personally believe could be an umbrella term that may one day include the Type IV delayed hypersensitivity (IgG) reaction I’ve documented.

-It’s important to know what gluten is, as it can create a toxic response in people with autoimmune disease, including those with Hashimoto’s.
+It’s important to understand what gluten is to then understand how it can create a toxic response in people with autoimmune disease, including those with Hashimoto’s.

-An estimated 1 percent of people (about 3 million worldwide) have celiac disease.
-Those with celiac disease must stay absolutely 100% gluten free in both their diet and their lifestyle, or else they will have significant life-affecting symptoms.
+An estimated one percent of people (about three million worldwide) have celiac disease, which is an autoimmune disease that results in an autoimmune attack on the gut every time gluten is consumed.
+Those with celiac disease must stay absolutely 100 percent gluten free in both their diet and their lifestyle, or else they will have significant life-affecting symptoms.

-For those with celiac disease, exposure to gluten triggers the release of zonulin, a chemical that signals the tight junctions of the intestinal wall to open up.
-This creates intestinal permeability (also known as leaky gut), where toxins, partially-digested food particles, and microbes are allowed to pass into your bloodstream.
+For those who develop celiac disease, exposure to gluten triggers the release of zonulin, a chemical that signals the tight junctions of the intestinal wall to open up.
+This creates intestinal permeability (also known as leaky gut), where toxins, partially-digested food particles, and microbes are allowed to pass into the bloodstream.
 The body’s immune system is then triggered to attack these invaders.
-Every time you consume the particular food, (gluten, in this case), your immune system is engaged again, resulting in a variety of symptoms.
-Research has actually shown that gluten triggers this issue in everyone, even those who don’t have celiac disease.

 Left undetected, people with celiac disease are at greater risk of developing intestinal cancer.

-After finding out that I had IgG reactions to gluten, as well as to the dairy proteins, whey and casein, I came across a condition known as non-celiac gluten sensitivity (NCGS).
+After finding out that I had IgG reactions to gluten, as well as to the dairy proteins whey and casein, I came across a condition known as non-celiac gluten sensitivity (NCGS).
+A 2017 paper published in the World Journal of Gastroenterology suggests that about six percent of people in the U.S. have NCGS, though I wouldn’t be surprised if this number was higher.

-With non-celiac gluten sensitivity, people have celiac-like reactions to gluten, yet they don’t test positive to the typical IgA celiac antibodies nor do they present the characteristic damage to intestinal cells seen in celiac disease.
+With non-celiac gluten sensitivity, people have celiac-like reactions to gluten, yet they don’t test positive for the typical IgA celiac antibodies, nor do they present with the characteristic damage to intestinal cells seen in celiac disease.

 While there is research to support this condition, the condition is considered controversial by conventional medical circles and conventional media.
 It seems that every other month, I see a headline in the news that supports the condition, followed by another headline that states that the condition does not exist!

-The challenge, in my opinion, is that there is not one diagnostic test, nor even one cause, for non celiac-gluten sensitivity.
+The challenge, in my opinion, is that there is no single diagnostic test or cause for non-celiac gluten sensitivity.

-Histamine intolerance has also been tied to NCGS, (8) as have other types of reactions to food particles, including nickel sensitivity.
+Histamine intolerance (which many people with Hashimoto’s may have) has also been tied to NCGS, as have other reactions to other particles, including nickel sensitivity.

 A recent review article of the available scientific literature proposed that gluten sensitivity may occur as a result of a specific type of gut imbalance (known as dysbiosis).

-Leccioli and colleagues proposed that the root cause of gluten sensitivity may be due to a decrease in the gut bacteria Firmicutes and/or Bifidobacteria, which produce the anti-inflammatory, gut healing short chain fatty acid butyrate.
-This is a really interesting theory, as I’ve seen low butyrate levels in many of my Hashimoto’s clients who have taken the GI Effects Gut Test.
-(9)
+Leccioli and colleagues proposed that the root cause of gluten sensitivity may be due to a decrease in the gut bacteria Firmicutes and/or Bifidobacteria, which produce the anti-inflammatory, gut-healing, short-chain fatty acid butyrate.
+This is a really interesting theory, as I’ve seen low butyrate levels in many of my Hashimoto’s clients who have taken the GI-MAP gut test.

-I personally believe that NCGS is still an emerging concept that should be considered an umbrella term for the various root causes of reasons why a person may react to gluten-containing foods.
-I also believe that until science has a definitive answer, we should disregard the disempowering headlines that say gluten sensitivity is all in our heads and listen to our own bodies when a food does not agree with us!
+I personally believe that NCGS is still an emerging concept that should be considered an umbrella term for the various reasons why a person may react to gluten-containing foods.
+I also believe that until science has a definitive answer, we should disregard the disempowering, gas-lighting headlines that say gluten sensitivity is all in our heads, and listen to our own bodies when a certain type of food does not agree with us!

 I will tell you that my personal and clinical experience has shown that gluten sensitivity is one of the most significant triggers in Hashimoto’s.
 I base this opinion on the severity of symptoms that thousands of people with Hashimoto’s have reported, as well as the health improvements they experience once they remove gluten from their diets.